 Immense herds of blue wildebeest and Burchell’s zebras graze the short grass among the Moru and Gol kopjes.
-Here we will search for predators then enjoy a picnic lunch while watching the movement of these herds on our way to our lodge.
+Search for predators, and then enjoy a picnic lunch while watching the movement of these herds on your way to the lodge.
 During this season, Ndutu is Gail and Doug’s favorite area in East Africa because of the wildlife action found here – especially the cheetah moms with cubs who follow the wildebeest nursery herds.

-Over five days, you’ll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
-Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood more young survive.
-We’ll also watch for exciting predation behaviors when carnivores attempt to catch a calf.
+With more than five days here, you’ll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
+Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood that calves survive.
+Keep an eye out for exciting predation behaviors when carnivores attempt to catch a calf.